Battle of Chalcedon (74 BC): Losses

 The Romans lost 4,000–5,300 on land, 3,000–8,000 perished during the battle for the harbour and 4,500 were captured.
 Mithridates lost only 30 Bastarnae and 700 others dead.

 Aftermath

 With Cotta bereft of an army and fleet, his local support melted away, Nicaea, Lampsacus, Nicomedia and Apameia, all major cities in the region, fell to Mithridates or opened their gates to him.
 Only nearby Cyzicus remained in the Roman camp, probably because many of its citizens (serving in Cotta's army as auxiliaries) had died fighting against Mithridates at Chalcedon.
 The Pontic army marched on Cyzicus and began a siege, hoping to take the city before Lucullus could arrive.
-During the siege of Cyzicus, Lucullus was able to established a counter-siege; Mithridates' army was destroyed by famine and plague, and the king fled back to Pontus.
+During the siege of Cyzicus, Lucullus was able to establish a counter-siege; Mithridates' army was destroyed by famine and plague, and the king fled back to Pontus.
 But the war was far from over and would rage on for another decade.